Tomev/qcflow/docs/source/deep-learning/tensorflow/guide/index.rst

             label,
             batch_size=5,
             epochs=2,
-            callbacks=[qcflow.tensorflow.MlflowCallback()],
+            callbacks=[qcflow.tensorflow.QCFlowCallback()],
         )

-You can change the logging frequency in :py:class:`qcflow.tensorflow.MlflowCallback` by setting ``log_every_epoch`` and ``log_every_n_steps``, by default metrics are logged per epoch.
+You can change the logging frequency in :py:class:`qcflow.tensorflow.QCFlowCallback` by setting ``log_every_epoch`` and ``log_every_n_steps``, by default metrics are logged per epoch.
 Please refer to the API documentation for more details.